|Graduate Program Head||Andrew S. McNitt|

 Applicants apply for admission to the program via the Graduate School application for admission.
 Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.

-Applicants must submit a letter of professional introduction in which they describe their professional experiences and education, delineate their career goals, and discuss how the MPS-TM program will enable them to meet their objectives.
-Applicants must also provide three letters of reference and recommendation.
+Applicants must submit a letter of professional introduction in which they describe their professional experiences and education, delineate their career goals, and discuss how the program will enable them to meet their objectives.
+Applicants must also provide two letters of reference and recommendation.
 The best-qualified applicants will be accepted up to the number of spaces that are available for new students.
-Scores from Graduate Record Examination (GRE), or from a comparable substitute examination accepted by a graduate program are required for admission; however, exceptions may be considered on a case-by-case basis.

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.